the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/meet-the-react-component.md

 export default App;
 ~~~~~~~

+This file will be our focus throughout this book, unless otherwise specified.
+Even though this file will grow in size, because we are not splitting it up from the beginning into multiple files, it will be simpler to understand as a beginner, because everything is at one place.
+Once you get more comfortable with React, I will show you how to split your React project into multiple files.

-This file will be our focus throughout this tutorial, unless otherwise specified.
-Let's start by reducing the component to a more lightweight version for getting you started without too much boilerplate code from create-react-app.
+Let's start by reducing the component to a more lightweight version for getting you started without too much distracting [boilerplate code](https://bit.ly/3lZzckS):

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 # leanpub-start-insert
-import React from 'react';
+import * as React from 'react';

 function App() {
   return (
     <div>
-      <h1>Hello World</h1>
+      <h1>Hello React</h1>
     </div>
   );
 }